 An exception exists for a building if the property owner can provide a study establishing that installing an automation and control system is impossible with a return of investment of fewer than six years, after the deduction of public financial aid.

-How to be compliant with the regulatory decree without breaking the bank?
+How to be compliant with the BACS decree without breaking the bank?

 Only 1% of buildings are currently renovated each year, a higher rate is needed to be compliant with the regulatory decree to considerably improve their energy efficiency and reduce their environmental impact.
 Wattsense is a connectivity solution that allows users to easily upgrade or install a BACS.